ColumbiaRoad/a-b-doer/README.md

 Type `string` (optional)

-Entry file for Rollup.
+Entry file for Vite.
 Can be at least js or scss file.

 ### buildDir